Skip advert

 Android Auto is the system we’ve been talking you through so far – the software that runs on your smartphone and allows you to use certain features of your smartphone through your car’s in-built display once it's connected.

 Android Automotive works differently.
 This is a unique operating system, based on Android, that is baked into the car itself and is used to run the car’s infotainment and climate controls, without any smartphone involvement.
-You can find it in new cars from Polestar, Volvo, Ford and Renault, amongst others.
+You can find it in new cars from Polestar, Volvo, Ford and Renault, among others.
 Although different manufacturers will tweak the visual layout, the operating system underneath is the same.

 Check out our guide to the best free driving apps and the best paid and free sat-nav apps for your phone.